-***RESCHEDULED FROM AUGUST 22ND 2020*** Dvořák wrote his lilting, graceful Serenade as he was becoming popular.
+***RESCHEDULED FROM MAY 16 2020, PLEASE BRING TICKETS DATED MAY 16*** Dvořák wrote his lilting, graceful Serenade as he was becoming popular.
 It was an immediate hit.
 Each movement is a perfectly crafted musical snack, filled with delightful melodies, beginning with a happily pastoral first movement and ending with something like a lively Bohemian folk dance.
 The graceful Menuetto is one of Dvořák’s best-loved and most recognisable movements, while the slow movement is filled with passion and beauty.

 Despite a late start to her musical life – she taught herself flute at the age of 15 – New York born Jennifer Higdon has gathered wide renown for her music.
 The first movement of this concerto, written for the violinist Hilary Hahn, carries the somewhat enigmatic title “1726” – the street number of the Curtis Institute, where soloist and composer first met.
 The second movement is a calm and pensive “Chaconni”.
 The third movement is called “Fly Forward”; Higdon found the title such a compelling image, “that I could not resist the idea of having the soloist do exactly that”.